mdolab/MACH-Aero/machAeroTutorials/overset_volume_mesh.rst

 overset mesh, it consists of multiple sub-meshes (``near_wing``, ``near_tip`` and ``far``).
 After extruding all of them, we will combine them into one single grid, that ADflow can read.

-As we said in the previous tutorial, we want different sized meshes.
+As we said in the previous tutorial, we want differently sized meshes.
 To accomplish this, we generated the finest and will use this script to coarsen it multiple times.
 We will implement a basic command line parsing to tell the script wich grid to generate.
 For example, a ``L1`` mesh would be generated like this:
 ::